 All submission to the Architecture Review Committee are required to include the cover page available here.

-Listed below are the Land Use & Building Restrictions for each section of Cove Norris.
+Listed below are the Land Use Restrictions & Building Standards for each section of Cove Norris.
 The only way to be sure which set of restrictions apply to you is to check your deed!
 Click on the restrictions you want to view.

 - Cove Norris Section 1 (Generally, South Shorewood Lane)